March 26, 2025 | Daniel Rutman

 Are Sick Days Paid in Ontario?

 That one question every employee has is – are sick days paid in Ontario?
 Unfortunately, the province does not have a law requiring employers to provide paid sick days to their employees.
-But some workplaces offer paid sick leave as a benefit, whereas others do not.
+But some workplaces offer paid Ontario sick leave as a benefit, whereas others do not.
 Whether one is entitled to get paid leave or not is based on these factors -

 • Their employment contract